We have 3 Clinics within our Hospital

 Small animal clinic with a consulting room, surgery room and basic laboratory equipment

 While we predominantly treat working animals we also see hundreds of cats and dogs every year.
 Our small animal clinic has a consulting room where we assess and treat patients.
 We also do routine neutering.
 We can keep cats and dogs in over night if they need time to recover and be monitored or receive further treatment.
-Our lab has basic equipment like a microscope, useful for skin samples and blood test.
+Our lab has basic equipment like a microscope, useful for skin samples and blood tests.